 2000 Elite #183

 Donruss included Brady in their 2000 Elite set.
 The football card was produced before Brady signed with the New England Patriots.
-These cards sell for $100 ungraded and $250 in gem mint 10 condition.
+These cards sell for $100 ungraded and $250 in gem mint 10 conditions.

 Even though many of Tom Brady’s rookie cards are remarkably expensive, they still may have room to rise.
-He doesn’t seem to be slowing down and the Patriots and Bill Belichick continue to add weapons to help Tom succeed.
+He doesn’t seem to be slowing down, and the Patriots and Bill Belichick continue to add weapons to help Tom succeed.
 They seem to have found the secret sauce that most NFL teams can’t figure out.